secrez/secrez/README.md

 #### Security details

-When you initially create a secrez database (store, by default, in `~/.secrez`) you are asked for a password and a number of iterations.
+When you initially create a secrez database (store, by default, in `~/.secrez`) you should indicate the number of iterations.

 Since Secrez derives a master key from your password using `crypto.pbkdf2`, the number of iterations is a significant addition to the general security.
 Even if you use a not-very-hard-to-guess password, if the attacker does not know the number of iterations, he has to try all the possible ones.
 Considering that 2,000,000 iterations require a second or so, customizable iterations increases enormously the overall security.

 You can set up the number of iterations calling
 ```
 secrez -i 1023896
 ```
-or just calling
+or
 ```
-secrez
+secrez -si 476352
 ```
-and wait for the prompt.

-If you don't want to type all the time the number, you can save it locally (and git-ignored), adding the option `-s`.
+where the `-s` option saves the number locally in a git-ignored `env.json` file.
+This way you don't have to retype it all the time to launch Secrez.
+Typing a wrong number of iterations, of course, will produce an error.

+If you don't explicitly set up the number of iterations, a value for that is asked during the set up, before your password.
+If you put a large number and you think that it's too slow for your computer, delete the Secrez folder (by default `rm -rf ~/.secrez`) and restart.

 Other options are: